 Arkansas’ Community and Employment Services (CES) Waiver program is an alternative to institutionalization.
 An individual who has been approved for a CES Medicaid Waiver slot is provided the choice of residing in the least restrictive setting with the supports of CES Waiver Services and other supports rather than residing in an institutional setting,

 Across the state of Arkansas, there are currently (As of October 2020) there are more than 4,000 individuals receiving CES Waiver Services.
-For those individuals who are seeking CES Waiver services, applications can be made by contacting your local Department of Human Services, www.arkansas.gov.
+For those individuals who are seeking CES Waiver services, applications can be made by calling 501-683-5687 and requesting an application or by going to by visiting the CES Waiver page of the Arkansas Department of Human Services.

 The following are available through the Community and Employment Services (CES) Waiver:

 Provides Direct Support Professional to work in the individual’s home and community on person centered specific goals and objectives, as identified in the Person Centered Service Plan (PCSP).
 Supportive Living Services helps individuals to develop and maintain socialization, daily living and adaptive skills necessary to successfully live and work in the community of their choice.
 This service is very person centered and is designed to meet the unique needs of the individual and sometimes their family.

 Non-medical transportation enables individuals to access community resources, and activities of their choice.